joshchew24/PAPJigLogParser/readme.md

 # PAPJig Log Parser
 Requires pandas 1.1.4 or higher and matplotlib 3.3.4 or higher.
-Accepts .log files of specific format, examples provided.
+Accepts .log files of specific format, examples to be provided.
 Work has stopped for now in this repository; switched to private BitBucket repo.
 Once CLI refactoring is complete, this repo will be updated for probably the last time.

 ## TODO: